 Spring Brings More Traumatic Injuries as Cars, Bicycles, and Pedestrians Hit the Road

-Spring can be the deadliest time of the year, as many hit the road for spring break trips and other activities that can lead to car accidents and traumatic brain injuries.
+Spring can be the deadliest time of the year, as many hit the road for spring break trips and other activities that can lead to car accidents in Florida and traumatic brain injuries.
 According to statistics, auto accidents are responsible for 17 percent of all traumatic brain injuries in the United States every year; second only to falls.

 The Statistics Are Harrowing

 In fact, according to the Centers for Disease Control and Prevention, there are nearly 300,000 instances of traumatic brain injuries caused by car accidents every single year; the majority of them the result of direct blows to the head; such as hitting your head the steering wheel during an accident, or a motorcyclist who is hit while not wearing a helmet.
 In addition, close to three million adults and children sustain a traumatic brain injury every single year; with these injuries affecting all functionality of the brain including memory, reasoning, and thinking.
 Even whiplash can be severe enough to cause a traumatic brain injury.